 Philadelphia Chinatown Development Corporation Key Staff

 John William Chin is the Executive Director of PCDC, where he oversees all projects and programs.
-He is a native of Chinatown, Philadelphia and attended Holy Redeemer School and Friend Select School.
+He is a native of Chinatown, Philadelphia and attended Holy Redeemer School and Friends Select School.
 He serves on the Board of several nonprofit organizations including the Philadelphia Association of Community Development Corporations, Friends Select School, and PHL Diversity.
 He is a board member of the Mayor’s Office of Economic Opportunity and is a member of National Coalition for Asian Pacific American Community Development (National CAPACD).
 He is committed to the preservation and growth of Chinatown for new immigrants, as it was a gateway to success for his family.
 In his spare time, he enjoys crime procedurals, basketball and cooking for his family.

 Rachel is responsible for PCDC’s business operations, including staffing, resource allocation, financial and facilities management and program quality assurance.
-She oversees PCDC’s day-to-day operations and monitors operating procedures of various programs and projects.
-Rachel provides HUD compliance oversight for PCDC’s housing counseling program, the Chinatown Homeownership Initiative, Positive Youth Development Programs, Family Services, and Commercial Corridor activities.
+She oversees PCDC’s day-to-day operations and monitors operating procedures of various programs and projects, including the Chinatown Homeownership Initiative, Positive Youth Development Programs, Family Services, and Commercial Corridor activities.
 Rachel holds a Masters of Business Administration degree from Drexel University and is certified as a Housing Counselor and Housing Program Manager by the NeighborWorks Training Institute.
 On the weekends, she enjoys quilting, gardening, and crocheting under her magnolia tree.